 It may well be that you will need a personal watercraft trailer.
 Where will you keep that?
 What will you tow it with and where will you store your jet ski(s) and PWC trailer in the off-season?
 These considerations will help refine your mental impression of what you need to get started personal watercraft riding.

 Get Started Personal Watercraft Riding – Try It First

 But before making any commitment, try a test ride.
 You can do this through a dealership, with a friend who has one, or by renting one for a couple of hours.
 Depending on where you live, to do this you may need a licence.
 In Canada, it’s called a Pleasure Craft Operator’s Card.
 You can obtain one easily online after completing a simple test.
 This card is not personal watercraft specific.
-Instead, it’s all about making sure everyone on the water knows the basic “rules of the road”.
+Instead, it’s for all recreational boaters, to make sure everyone on the water knows the basic “rules of the road”.
 Prior to any test riding, I also suggest checking out my safe Sea Doo riding tips.

-When you do decide to buy your own personal watercraft, you’ll discover a wealth of great advice, riding tips and much more throughout the rest of my website.
+When you do decide to buy your own personal watercraft, you’ll discover a wealth of great jet ski advice, PWC riding tips and much more throughout the rest of my website.
 Here, you’ll also find many self-guided Sea Doo tours you can do to expand your personal watercraft riding horizons.
-So why not get started personal watercraft riding today?
+So why not get started your PWC adventures today?

 If you enjoyed this post, check out my other riding tips.

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.